cagov/design-system/docs/pages/structure.md

 ### Single column layout
-Single column layout is single column content container that has maximum width of 876px and is centered horizontally.
+The single column layout is a single column content container that has a maximum width of 876px and is centered horizontally.
 It usually works for regular content pages.

 <div class="cagov-article with-sidebar gap-3 p-x-0">
 	<div class="m-t-3">